KarlqvistLars/MyOpenRepo/DiaryApp/README.md

 # Update README.md 2025-11-13: </br>

-A new GUI in written in JavaFX instead of Swing.
+A new GUI written in JavaFX instead of Swing.
 And also completion of the programfuncs, started 2025-11-11.<br><br>
 ![UML DiaryApp](assets/diaryAppGUIv4.png)<br>